Erie County Department of Social Services

 Q6 What is a Security Agreement?

 A: It is a written agreement between the Department of Social Services and the landlord which provides security against non-payment of rent or for client caused damages.
 A Security Agreement can only be provided if the A/R meets certain criteria regarding the reason(s) for moving and is unable to obtain suitable permanent housing without it.
 Examples of the criterion include [but are not limited to]: moving to less expensive property; moving because of a disaster and/or a vacate order placed on the premises by a health agency or the landlord; having to move because of a serious medical or physical handicap, or the current living situation is harmful to the health, safety and well being of the A/R or their family.
-Issuance of this agreement requires the apartment be inspected by the Health Department before occupancy.
-Also, the agreement must be arranged before the tenant moves in.
+Issuance of this agreement requires a pre-inspection of the apartment to be signed off by both the landlord and the tenant, before the tenant moves in.

 Q7 How can a landlord get a security agreement?

-A: The tenant [A/R] must apply for a Security Agreement, prior to moving, through the DSS Housing Unit located on the first floor at 158 Pearl Street.
+A: The tenant [A/R] must apply for a Security Agreement, prior to moving, through the DSS Housing Unit located on the first floor at 478 Main Street, Buffalo.
 The A/R must meet certain criteria regarding the reason(s) for moving, in order to be eligible [see examples in Q6].
 If approved, the landlord must sign and will receive a copy of the Security Agreement Document [B-1133a] before the tenant moves in.

 Q8 How does a landlord make a claim with a security agreement?